-Table 4 - Distribution Methods by State Program
+Table 5 - Distribution Methods by State Program

-1 State Program Name: Affordable and Special Needs Housing Funding Sources: HOME HTF Describe the state program addressed by the Method of Distribution.
-The Affordable Housing and Special Needs Housing program provides flexible, below-market-rate loans to projects that create or preserve affordable housing for lower-income Virginians.
-Broadly, eligible activity types include rental and homebuyer rehabilitation and new construction.
-Please see the Affordable and Special Need Housing program guidelines for more details.
-DHCD allocates National Housing Trust Funds through the ASNH program.
-Please see the NHTF Allocation Plan for more details.
+State Program Name: Affordable and Special Needs Housing Funding Sources: HOME HTF Describe the state program addressed by the Method of Distribution.
+The Affordable and Special Needs Housing (ASNH) program provides low- or no-interest, deferred principal loans to projects that create or preserve affordable housing for lower-income Virginians.
+Broadly, eligible activity types include both the new construction or substantiation rehabilitation of affordable rental housing, or of single-family homes which will be sold to income-eligible households.
+Full program details are available in DHCD's ASNH Program Guidelines.
+DHCD allocates HOME and National Housing Trust Funds (HTF) through the ASNH program.
+Please see the HTF Allocation Plan for more details relevant to that source.